 As you can imagine, all of this comes at a price.

 When you always price shop for the cheapest bargain, you usually end up getting what you pay for.
 Sure the fuel may be cheap, but are you getting the type of service and facility you need in order to best serve your passengers?
 At Atlantic, we want to ensure that your trip is seamless and that we exceed your expectations every time.

 A few years ago I took a trip out of the country and given my price shopping nature decided to save money on lodging by staying in a no-name hotel I found online.
 When I checked in, it seemed decent until I realized that there was no hot water available.
 After my cold shower I turned off the lights, jumped in my cot-like bed, and tried to calm myself down enough to sleep.
 Moments later I heard scratching sounds on the floor.
 I jumped up, turned on the lights, and realized that cockroaches like to congregate in the dark.
 As quickly as I could I grabbed my belongings and left.
 Although it was the middle of the night, I found a full-service hotel a few blocks away.
 Not only was I out the cost of the first hotel, but at this point I was happy to pay double the amount to stay in a clean place with hot running water in order to get a good night's sleep.

 Experience brings wisdom and I’ve learned throughout the years that cheapest isn’t always the smartest choice.
 I know that there are going to be cheaper options out there, but I'd rather not risk quality for price.

-Guest post by Aubrey Welch, Regional Sales Manager.
+Guest post by Aubrey Wall, Regional Sales Manager.